Tania Ahmed: Career

 Ahmed started her career as a model in 1991.
 She debuted her acting career in the TV play Samporko, directed by Faria Hossain.
 Later on, she played in other notable TV dramas - 69, Belabhumi, Srikanto, Amader Anandabari, Ghunpoka and Shukhnagar Apartment.
 Ahmed has also directed music videos since 1999.

 2001–2005

 She directed music video of "Muhurto", "Moyuree", "Aar Koto Kandabe", and "Uro Megh".
 In 2004, she acted in Humayun Ahmed's film Shyamol Chhaya and earned Bachsas Film Award for Best Supporting Actress for her role in the movie.

 2006–2010

 She has acted in Mostofa Sarwar Farooki's Made in Bangladesh and in a short film Biswaronner Nodi.

 2011–2018

 She became the judge of Veet Channel i Top Model in 2011.
 She directed a serial named A Team in 2012 in England and telecasted on Channel-i in 2013.
 In 2014, Ahmed debuted in directorial role in the movie Valobasha Emoni Hoy (Good Morning London) released in January 2017.

 Personal life

 She was married to musician S I Tutul since 1999.
 The couple officially divorced on 2021.
 Together they have three sons - Tawab, Sreyash and Arosh.
+Her son's are 36, 26, and 16 years old.